 Supply of

-Earth wire

-Hardware Fittings and accessories for Conductor/*Earth wire
+Hardware Fittings and accessories for Conductor

-*Conductor***

-*Insulators

-*OPGW & associated fittings & accessories.

-***Choice of conductor (ACSR or AAAC or Al59) shall be opted by the bidder.
-The bidder shall indicate the type of conductor being offered in the technical bid. (to be deleted if not applicable)
+Conductor

+Insulators

-*Design, manufacturing, testing & supply of High Temperature Low Sag (HTLS) conductor along with associated clamp fittings and accessories suitable for the offered HTLS conductor.
+Design, manufacturing, testing & supply of High Temperature Low Sag (HTLS) conductor along with associated clamp fittings and accessories suitable for the offered HTLS conductor.

-*Supply of one set of all the special tools & tackles required for stringing of the offered HTLS conductor. (where ever applicable & covered under BPS);.
+Supply of one set of all the special tools & tackles required for stringing of the offered HTLS conductor. (where ever applicable & covered under BPS);.
 List of Special tools & tackles required for stringing of HTLS conductor is enclosed as Appendix-IV of Section IVC.

-*Design of foundations for different soil conditions for different type of towers

-*Design of foundations for different soil conditions for different type of pole structures

-Classification of foundations for different type of towers and Casting of Foundations for tower/ *pole structure footings as per Employer’s foundation design/ drawing;

-Classification of foundations for different type of towers and Casting of Foundations for tower/ *pole structure footings as per Contractor’s foundation design/ drawing;